 - All unexcused absences will result in a reduced report grade (adjusted individually)

 - This course strives to provide the student with a variety of specific learning outcomes.
 These include the student outcomes identified by ABET, and adhered to by the ECEE department, related to the skills, knowledge, and behaviors that students acquire as they progress through the program.
 The specific Student Outcomes can be found here.

 - If you qualify for accommodations because of a disability, please submit to me a letter from Disability Services in a timely manner so that your needs may be addressed.
 Disability Services determines accommodations based on documented disabilities.
 (303-492-8671, Willard 322)

 - Every effort will be made to reasonably and fairly deal with students who have serious religious observances that conflict with scheduled exams, assignments, etc. Please notify the instructor well in advance, so that there is time to make adequate arrangements.
-The Boulder campus policy can be read at http://www.colorado.edu/policies/fac_relig.html
+The Boulder campus policy can be found here.

 - All students will be expected to comply with the Boulder campus honor code.
-This honor code can be viewed at http://www.colorado.edu/academics/honorcode/
+For more information, see http://www.colorado.edu/honor-code

 - Students and faculty each have responsibility for maintaining an appropriate learning environment.
 Those who fail to adhere to such behavioral standards may be subject to discipline.
 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender, gender variance, and nationalities.
 The campus policy can be read at http://www.colorado.edu/policies/student-classroom-and-course-related-behavior